 Prior to joining the UC Berkeley faculty in 2012, Professor Flynn was a Postdoctoral Fellow at Stanford University’s Introduction to the Humanities Program.
 She received her Ph.D. in Comparative Literature from Yale University and her B.A. in English and Philosophy from University College Cork.
 Previously, she practiced as an architect in Ireland and in Vienna, Austria; she has a B.Arch from University College Dublin.

-Michele Rabkin joined the Berkeley Connect program as its first Associate Director in 2013.
+Michele Rabkin joined Berkeley Connect as its first Associate Director in 2013.
 Previously she served as the first Associate Director of the Arts Research Center at UC Berkeley (and its predecessor, the Consortium for the Arts).
+She has held leadership positions on the Chancellor’s Staff Advisory Committee, the Chancellor’s Advisory Committee on Work & Family, the Equity & Inclusion Implementation Team in the Division of Undergraduate Education, and the Dismantling Racism Study & Action Group, and is a volunteer facilitator with the Multicultural Education Program.
 She has a BA from San Francisco State University and an MFA in Visual Arts from UC San Diego.

-For more information on Berkeley Connect faculty directors and graduate fellows, please click on Participating Departments above.
+For more information on Berkeley Connect faculty directors and graduate fellows, please see Participating Departments.